 - Respiration may be slow, if the cat is still under anesthetic influence.

 - Thrashing around is considered normal as long as the cat’s limbs or body are not stiff or convulsing.
-Cover a thrashing cat’s cage with its trap cover to calm it.
-Be sure you can still observe its recovery.
+Cover the front, back, and sides of a thrashing cat’s cage with its trap cover to calm it.
+Be sure you can still observe its recovery through an uncovered portion of the top of the trap.

 - Vomiting and heaving are not considered normal.
 If you notice a cat retching or attempting to vomit, call a supervisor immediately.

-Advise a Medications Technician if a cat is not waking up.
+Advise a Medications Technician if a cat is not waking up in Phase 1 Recovery.
+Record the times of cats’ arrivals to the Recovery Station, and notify a supervisor of any cat who has been unconscious for an hour or more.
 These cats will receive a supplemental dose of Yohimbine (0.3 ml SC or IV) to further reverse the effects of anesthesia.

 Monitors should continually “walk the line” checking on each and every cat in their phase of recovery.
-Make mental note of which cats aren’t becoming progressively more awake as time passes.
+Make note of which cats aren’t becoming progressively more awake as time passes, or cats who lose consciousness after having been responsive earlier, and alert a supervisor.

-When cats are completely awake, the rear third of the trap should be covered with their trap cover to reduce stress.
+When cats are completely awake, the rear third of the trap should be covered with their trap coverto reduce stress, and the cat may be moved to Phase 2 Recovery.
 Traps in recovery should never be completely covered, as visual observation is required until discharge.

 Monitors should not take breaks unless they have transferred their responsibilities to another monitor who can keep a close eye on all cats.
 The cats should never be left unmonitored.